 Accomplishments: During our Club’s first ten years it has provided $175,000 to charitable and need causes, made $35,000 of in-kind contributions and donated more than 9,000 hours to a wide variety of worthy causes and community service projects.

-Just a Few of Our Beneficiaries: Guardians of the National Cemetery in Washington Crossing, Pediatric Section of St. Mary Medical Center Emergency Department, Alex’s Lemonade, Angel Flight East, Make-A-Wish Foundation, Leukemia & Lymphoma Society, Els for Autism Foundation, A Woman's Place (a domestic violence shelter), American Red Cross, Ovarian and Prostate Cancer, providing Holiday dinners for needy veterans and their families, local Food Banks, ADAH Awareness, Children’s Hospital (CHOP), Juvenile Diabetes Foundation, Operation Warm, Susan G. Korman for the Cure, the Salvation Army, Philadelphia’s inner-city William Dick School, Astra Zeneca’s Hope Lodge, Parkinson Foundation, Victims of Domestic Violence, Rotary Foundation, Polio-Plus, American Legion, Veterans of Foreign Wars, Travis Manion Foundation, Golda Club, Gundaker Foundation, Chris Jones Memorial Fund, funding of a fresh drinking water well project in a remote Philippine village, Haitian Earthquake Relief, Baton Rouge Flood Relief, Typhoon Hayian Relief in the Philippines, PENNDOT’s Adopt-A-Highway, Veterans of Foreign Wars, American Legion, in-kind donations for many deployed Servicemen and women as well as for Veterans’ hospitals, providing transportation to the polls to senior on election day … and also award scholarship monies an to a local Maple Point Middle Students-of-the-Month and a Neshaminy HIgh School Student-of-the-Year as well as Honorary Memberships in our Rotary Club to those students and their parents.
+Just a Few of Our Beneficiaries: Guardians of the National Cemetery in Washington Crossing, Pediatric Section of St. Mary Medical Center Emergency Department, Alex’s Lemonade, Angel Flight East, Make-A-Wish Foundation, Leukemia & Lymphoma Society, Els for Autism Foundation, American Red Cross, Ovarian and Prostate Cancer, providing Holiday Meals for Needy Veterans and their Families, local Food Banks, ADAH Awareness, Children’s Hospital (CHOP), Juvenile Diabetes Foundation, Operation Warm, Susan G. Korman for the Cure, the Salvation Army, Philadelphia’s inner-city William Dick School, Astra Zeneca’s Hope Lodge, Parkinson Foundation, A Woman’s Place, Victims of Domestic Violence, Chris Jones Memorial Fund, Funding of a Fresh Drinking Water Well project in a remote Philippine village, Nurrican Harvey Relief, Haitian Earthquake Relief, Baton Rouge Flood Relief, Typhoon Hayian Relief in the Philippines, PENNDOT’s Adopt-A-Highway, Veterans of Foreign Wars, American Legion, in-kind donations for many deployed Servicemen and women as well as for Veterans’ hospitals, Providing Transportation to the polls for seniors on election day… and also award scholarship awards to a local Maple Point Middle Students-of-the-Month and a Neshaminy Student-of-the-Year.